Our camp is located in scenic New Hampshire on 116 acres, with a mile of frontage on a beautiful 200-acre lake.

 We operate as a typical overnight camp; do not formally talk about gender, we just let our kids be kids!

-We have three meals together as an entire camp, 4-5 structured activity periods, two free periods, and an all-camp evening activity
+We have three meals together, plus 4 structured activity periods, two free periods, snacktime, and an evening activity

-Campers sleep in rustic cabins, called bunks, with others of the same age group and choose bunkmates with similar or varied gender identities
+Campers sleep in cabins ("bunks") with others of the same age group and choose bunkmates with similar or varied gender identities

 Campers are under the direct care of camp counselors at all times